-Success in achieving the Environmental Sciences and Engineering PhD discipline specific degree competencies (see section C) is measured by the successful completion of all degree requirements including formal course work; a comprehensive written examination; a preliminary oral examination (proposal defense); preparation of a dissertation; and final oral defense of the dissertation.
-All PhD students prepare a research proposal and present their work in the Departmental Seminar (ENVR 400).
+Success in achieving the Environmental Sciences and Engineering PhD discipline specific degree competencies (see section C) is measured by the successful completion of all degree requirements including formal course work; a comprehensive written exam; a preliminary oral exam (i.e., preparation and defense of a research dissertation proposal); preparation of a dissertation; and a final oral exam (i.e., defense of the dissertation).
+All PhD students present their work in the Departmental Seminar (ENVR 400).
 Although not a requirement, most will present their work at national and international meetings and publish in peer-reviewed literature.